 Network Cell Info Lite – *Top Rated For Androids*

-Network Cell Info Lite app is exclusive to Android users, but is one of the most highly rated cell tower locater apps in Google Play.
+Network Cell Info Lite app is exclusive to Android users but is one of the most highly-rated cell tower locater apps in Google Play.
 This app shows you cell tower locations based on their database so you can easily track signal strength in a specific area.
-This app can monitor wifi and cell signal in real time and can show you maps with network cellular info and signal-meter gauges.
+This app can monitor wifi and cell signal in real-time and can show you maps with network cellular info and signal-meter gauges.

 Cell Tower Locator – For Androids

 Cell Tower Locator app allows users to get the approximate position of cell towers within a stored database.
 The app’s interface provides cell IDs, signal strength, and GPS location.
-According to the developers of Cell Tower Locator, the precision of estimated cell position is better for sites with three cells detected.
+According to the developers of Cell Tower Locator, the precision of the estimated cell position is better for sites with three cells detected.
 If only one cell is visible it’s likely a cell serving area, not a position.

 Cellular Network Signal Finder – *Top Rated for iPhones*